Should I Formula Feed On Demand or on a Schedule?

 If you’re in the thick of the first 8 weeks, take a deep breath!
 You and your baby are both still learning and things will get easier over time.
 Focus on baby’s feeding cues to let you know what to do.

-Feed your newborn 6 to 10 times for formula and 8 to 12 times for breastmilk in a 24-hour period versus focusing on a specific feeding schedule.
+Feed your newborn formula 6 to 10 times in a 24-hour period rather than focusing on a specific feeding schedule.
 Follow your baby’s hunger and fullness cues.

 Older baby feeding pattern

-As baby gets older, their feeding cues may change.7 A consistent baby feeding schedule may not emerge until your baby is around 6 months old.
-Remember that your baby needs to eat frequently (about every 2 to 4 hours), especially throughout the first 3 months.
-Watch for your baby’s natural schedule, but do not force it or stick to a rigid baby feeding schedule.
+As baby gets older, their feeding cues may change.7 A consistent baby feeding schedule may not emerge until your baby is around 4 to 6 months old.
+Remember that your baby needs to eat frequently, especially throughout the first 3 months.
+Watch for your baby’s natural schedule, but try not force it or stick to a rigid baby feeding schedule.

-Allow your baby’s cues (not the clock!) to guide you in determining how much breast milk or formula to offer and how frequently.
-It’s ok if your baby stops nursing sooner than usual or does not finish a bottle, and it’s also ok if your baby prolongs breast feeding or needs you to prepare an additional bottle.
+Allow your baby’s cues (not the clock!) to guide you in determining how much formula to offer and how frequently.
+It’s ok if your baby does not finish a bottle, and it’s also ok if your baby needs you to prepare an additional bottle.

 Find your support group